-Why Some People Are Mean
+Why Are Some People So Mean

-For many of us, dealing with mean people is an unpleasant but all too common experience in life.
+For many of us, dealing with a mean person is an unpleasant but all too common experience in life.
 Mean people come in all shapes and sizes; at any given time, we may have a mean boss, a mean relative, a mean ex, or even a mean friend.
 Coping with the behaviour of such people can leave us feeling sad or even depressed, and we may also need to avoid people who treat us poorly for our own health and well-being.

 “Jealous people can be quite mean in an attempt to feel better about themselves, but you do not have to give them that power.” – Nyki Mack